Dubuque schools officials recommend hybrid learning for return to school

 “Our goal is to get to a more normal school year,” Superintendent Stan Rheingans said Tuesday.
 “Everybody wants that, but we have to take a measured approach to getting there.”

-Rheingans shared his recommendation for the start of the school year with board members Tuesday during a meeting of the board's Educational Programs/Policy Committee.
+Rheingans shared his recommendation for the start of the academic year with school board members Tuesday during a meeting of the board’s Educational Programs/Policy Committee.

 The hybrid learning plan will give district staff flexibility to socially distance students as they seek to bring students back to school while mitigating the spread of COVID-19, Rheingans said.
 District officials also plan to require students and staff to wear face coverings while at school.